||Page last updated|

 Regular color JPEG supports different quality levels - think of it as how many digits are stored for each internal value.
 In the middle of the scale is a level that experts call "indistinguishable."
 An image compressed and decompressed at that level is indistinguishable from the original, unprocessed image, even on close inspection.
-Yes, regular JPEG is a lossy compression - some of the information is normally lost.
-But typically so little is lost that the loss is not significant.
+Yes, regular JPEG is a lossy compression - some of the information is normally lost, but the lost information is what a human cannot see.
+Typically so little is lost that the loss is not significant.

 In one compression routine that I use, the quality can be set from 2 (highest quality, largest file) to 255 (very small file).
 I did an experiment: Starting with an city street scene that came off the camera in very high quality JPEG at 1,861,742 bytes, I immediately saved it using a quality setting of 50, giving a file size of 882,577 bytes.
 As I flipped back and forth between the two images, I could not see the difference.
 When I zoomed in on Venetian blinds in a window a block away, I think I could see a difference, but I was not sure.
 I saved the same file with a quality setting of 100, giving a file size of 567,103 bytes.
 Zooming in I could distinguish a slight loss of quality in things like that Venetian blind a block away, but no perceptible loss in casual viewing.
 Then I cropped the picture slightly, and reduced the largest side to 600 pixels, as I would for the web.
 The overall picture had the same impact as the original, but compared side by side, the quality was slightly less.
 But the file size is now 47,295 bytes, so a web page with that picture will load 40 times as fast as if I had used the original image.